sshuttle/sshuttle/docs/manpage.rst

 .. option:: --disable-ipv6

-    If using the tproxy method, this will disable IPv6 support.
+    If using tproxy or pf methods, this will disable IPv6 support.

 .. option:: --firewall